Wentril/kubernetes_workshop/course.md

 There is another special case for authentication, the **Anonymous requests**.
 When enabled, requests that are not rejected by other configured authentication methods are treated as anonymous requests, and given a username of `system:anonymous` and a group of `system:unauthenticated`.

 So far we have been using the certificate based authentication method when interacting with our cluster using `kubectl` even though we haven't explicitly configured it.
-This is because the minikube have created a client certificate for us and configured the kubeconfig file to use it.
+This is because the minikube has created a client certificate for us and configured the kubeconfig file to use it.
 You can find the kubeconfig file in the `~/.kube/config` directory.
 It contains the information about the cluster, user, and context, including the client certificate and key in this case.
 ```bash
 cat ~/.kube/config
 ```